plone/documentation/docs/contributing/core/index.md

 The tool that installs Plone core is `buildout.coredev`.

-The current default and development branch of `buildout.coredev` is `6.1` Former versions are named according to their `major.minor` version.
+The current default and development branch of `buildout.coredev` is `6.1` Older versions are named according to their `major.minor` version.
 Its versions align with Plone's `major.minor` versions.

 Use a separate directory for each version of Plone to which you want to contribute.